-- Perhaps some fiber to promote digestion (i.e., beet pulp).
+- Fiber to promote digestion (i.e., beet pulp).

-- May contain lower levels of sodium and phosphorous.
+- It may contain lower levels of sodium and phosphorous.

-If you compare your wet and dry cat foods, you will see the wet food contains higher amounts of (usually) higher-quality protein.
+If you compare your wet and dry cat foods, you’ll see that wet food contains higher amounts of higher-quality protein.

-Cats suffering from the following diseases will often require a medically formulated pet food:
+Cats with the following diseases require a medically-formulated pet food:

 - Colitis (inflammation/infection of the colon)